cortrudolph/SLU_IO_Psych/content/authors/Andrea Cornelius/_index.md

 ---
 # Display name
-title: Iwan Webster
+title: Andrea Cornelius
 # Username (this should match the folder name)

 authors:
-- Iwan Webster
+- Andrea Cornelius

 # Is this the primary user of the site?
 superuser: false